We use an ultra-new Heinrich Wagner Sinto core moulding machine featuring 1100x900x400+350 flask size and an hourly production rate of 120 flasks.

 SEIATSU technology reduces casting strain and allows patterns with reduced draft angles to be used.

 Fed by a CAP 8 automatic casting furnace (suitable for nodular cast iron) and a sand processing plant automatically controlled by a GSC (Green Sand Control), the moulding line receives controlled sand that’s modified to suit the planned production.

 Our furnace department includes:

-- One melting furnace type C55 MF, 5 MW
+- Three melting furnace type C55 MF, 5 MW.

 One of the advantages is that the operator can monitor the entire process and coordinate it from a single control room.

 After core assembly and pouring, the castings enter the Cooling House, where they remain until they have cooled.